jronallo/microdata_schemaorg_example/source/_index_text.md

-This is a tutorial for learning about HTML5 Microdata and the schema.org vocabulary.
+This is a tutorial for learning about HTML5 Microdata and the Schema.org vocabulary.
 For an example we'll implement microdata on a few pages for a library digital special collections site.
+It's a work in progress.

+The hope is that this will help implementers, especially in the cultural heritage sector, apply Microdata to their pages.
+This may also help to provide use cases for where Microdata or the Schema.org vocabulary could be adjusted or extended to fit the needs of cultural memory organizations.

 Follow
 the steps below to move through the tutorial and learn about features of